rafaelromao/romak/MagicRomak.md

      Q  Qu K          Ô  Ê  Â
   Y  Z  X  W          Ã  É  Á  Í
      J  Ç  V          Õ  Ó  Ú
-           *  _    _  '
+           '  _    _  '
 ```
 ```
  ® = Repeat Key
+Sp = Space
+A2 = One-Shot Alpha 2
+Sf = One-Shot Shift
  * = Magic Key
-Sp = Space
-A2 = One Shot Alpha 2
-Sf = One Shot Shift
 ```

+### Comma-Shift

+But since comma is replaced by this Magic Key, how can we type comma?

+The best way to use comma in Magic Romak is simply tapping Space after tapping One-Shot Shift.
+In this case it will send `, ` (comma followed by space), which is quite smart, since comma will almost always be followed by space.
+In practice, it can also give the impression that the One-Shot Shift key is actually behaving like a comma when followed by Space, thus the Comma-Shift nickname.

+Another way to type comma is tapping One-Shot Shift before tapping the Magic Key.
+It will make the Magic Key behave as a regular comma.
+On the other hand, simple shifting (holding shift while tapping) the Magic Key will type `<`, to preserve the angle brackets pair usually found in the shifted versions of `,` and `.`.

 ### Repeat Key

-Usually the Repeat Key will simply repeat the last character, but in some cases, an alternate repeat can be used, most of the time to complete a word.
+Usually the Repeat Key will simply repeat the last character, but in some cases, an alternate repeat can be used.
 Alternate repeats must be simple to memorize, anything more complex should go to the Magic Key.

 This is how the **Repeat Key** behaves: